 As with our undergraduate courses, if English isn’t your first language, your English ability should be equivalent to IELTS (Academic) 6.5, and we offer a free online English test if you don’t have a suitable qualification.

 Which is right for me?

-Typically if you have an undergraduate degree or have a wealth of knowledge about your field, you should study a postgraduate degree, whereas if you’re newer to your field and have never studied for a degree, you should be looking at undergraduate degrees.
+Typically, if you have a Bachelors degree or have a wealth of knowledge about your field, you should study a postgraduate programme.
+Whereas if you have never studied a degree or you’re new to the field, you should be looking at undergraduate programmes.

-If you have no academic qualifications and are looking to change field, CertHEs are a great way to get started, while if you’re qualified to start a postgraduate course but don’t want to commit for as long, a PG Cert may be the way to go.
+If you have no academic qualifications and are looking to change field, CertHEs are a great way to get started.
+On the other hand, if you’re qualified to start a postgraduate course but don’t want to commit for as long, a PG Cert may be the way to go.

 There’s no one-size-fits-all answer, so the easiest way to work out which course to study is by chatting to our knowledgeable and friendly Admissions team.
 They know our courses inside out and will be able to recommend the right one for you.